HarkuLi/PHP-Note/project_structure.md

 * **[app]** keeps the core of project, like model, service, controller......
 * **[public]** keeps resources that are public to the Internet.
-    * **.htaccess** is a setting file for Apache server, You can set visibility of resources and some other rules.
-      See [here](https://httpd.apache.org/docs/current/howto/htaccess.html) for more detail.
     * **index.php** can be used for router.
 The code will be executed when there is no matched resource to the URI.
 * **[vendor]** keeps the libraries downloaded by Composer.